Tank destroyer: Germany

-The decision of German armoured vehicle designers to use a casemate-style superstructure for all tank destroyers had the advantage of a reduced silhouette, allowing the crew to more frequently fire from defilade ambush positions.
+The decision to use a casemate-style superstructure for all tank destroyers had the advantage of a reduced silhouette, allowing the crew to more frequently fire from defilade ambush positions.
 Such designs were also easier and faster to manufacture and offered good crew protection from artillery fire and shell splinters.
 However, the lack of a rotating turret limited the gun's traverse to a few degrees.
 This meant that the driver normally had to turn the entire tank onto its target, a much slower process than simply rotating a powered turret.
 If the vehicle became immobilized due to engine failure or track damage, it could not rotate its gun to counter opposing tanks, making it highly vulnerable to counterfire.
-This vulnerability was later exploited by opposing tank forces.
+This vulnerability was exploited by opposing tank forces.
 Even the largest and most powerful of German tank destroyers were found abandoned on the field after a battle, having been immobilized by one or more hits by high explosive (HE) or armour-piercing (AP) shells to the track or front drive sprocket.